Unbounded Algebraic Derivators: Introduction

 \section{Introduction}

-In this paper we prove that the derived category of a Grothendieck category with enough projective objects is the base category of a derivator.
+In this review paper we prove that the derived category of a Grothendieck category with enough projective objects is the base category of a derivator.
 The word ``unbounded'' in the title is used in two senses: first, we consider unbounded complexes of objects of the initial abelian category; and second, the 2-category of diagrams on which homotopy co/limits are defined, namely, the full 2-category of small categories.
 So, there is no bound neither on complexes nor in the shape of the co/limit diagrams.

-The main result in this paper follows from a more general theorem of Cisinski, but we use a completely different approach not using model categories at all, as we explain below.
-Cisinki's result shows that a complete and cocomplete model category defines a derivator by associating to every small category the localization of the diagram category by the levelwise weak equivalences \cite[Th\'eor\`eme 6.11]{IDC}.
+The point of this paper is to give a new proof of a more general theorem of Cisinski in the setting of derived categories, relying exclusively on classical methods of homological algebra and avoiding any appearance of model categories.
+Let us recall Cisinki's result: it shows that a complete and cocomplete model category defines a derivator by associating to every small category the localization of the diagram category by the levelwise weak equivalences \cite[Th\'eor\`eme 6.11]{IDC}.
 This theorem is extended in \cite{LCF} by looking at the connection between the homotopy of correspondences of small categories and the bicategory of derivators with cocontinuous morphisms.
 In a further work, \cite{CDer} Cisinski extends the result giving minimal conditions for a category to define a derivator (with domain the finite directed categories).
 A nice exposition of Cisinki's theorem may be found in \cite{bld}.

 The theory of derivators was developed by Grothendieck and Heller (under the name ``homotopy theories'') in order to study homotopy phenomena ``without models''.
-Stable derivators may be regarded as an intrinsic enhancement of triangulated categories, a well-established framework to study stable homotopy.
+Stable derivators may be regarded as a minimal enhancement of triangulated categories, a well-established framework to study stable homotopy.
 The success of triangulated categories is well-known as this concept permits the study of quotients and localizations, and it is rich enough to provide theorems like Brown representability.
 However, the definition has also some well-known drawbacks whose paradigm is the non functoriality of the cone.

 There are several model structures in categories of unbounded complexes.
 A good reference for this is \cite{cisdeg}, from which it follows that Cisinki's result is applicable in this setting.
 It is however completely classical to establish the basic properties of derived categories by means of homological algebra without recourse to a specific choice of model structure bypassing the full theory of homotopical algebra.
 The basic results on unbounded derived categories were developed by Spaltenstein \cite{S}, and expanded by B\"okstedt and Neeman \cite{BN}.
 In both references, only homological algebra methods (additive homotopies, cones, cylinders and resolutions) are used.